microsoft/jacdac/services/_base.md

     report { ... }

 Enumeration data for control service; service-specific advertisement data otherwise.
-Control broadcasts is automatically every 500ms, but other service have to be queried to provide it.
+Control broadcasts it automatically every 500ms, but other service have to be queried to provide it.

     report event @ 0x01 {
         event_id: u32